Close Menu

 What are the most common crimes in the Virgin Islands?

 The most common crimes in the Virgin Islands are petty theft, burglary, and armed robbery, particularly in tourist areas.
-(See Also: Istanbul Safe to Visit?
-Is It Really Worth The Risk)
+(See Also: Is Charleston South Carolina Safe To Visit?
+A Complete Guide)

 What should I do in case of a hurricane?